Lima Sopoaga: International career

 After an injury to Chiefs captain Aaron Cruden, Sopoaga's Super Rugby efforts in 2015 saw him gaining selection for New Zealand.
 Sopoaga was named in the All Blacks' 41-man squad for the 2015 Rugby Championship, making his international debut against South Africa in Johannesburg on 25 July 2015, debuting alongside lock James Broadhurst.
 Sopoaga started the match and was not subbed off, with replacement Beauden Barrett replacing Israel Dagg off the bench instead of Sopoaga who scored 12 points on debut, guiding the All Blacks to a 27–20 win.
 Sopoaga narrowly missed out on selection for the 2015 Rugby World Cup, with selectors preferring 100-plus test veteran Dan Carter and the versatility of Colin Slade and Barrett.

 Sopoaga was re-selected for the All Blacks in the Steinlager series against Wales in 2016.
 After Cruden was injured again, Sopoaga made his second test appearance in the third test against Wales on 25 June 2016 which was a 46–6 win at Sopoaga'a home crowd in Dunedin.
 Sopoaga replaced Ryan Crotty off the bench in the 55th minute, covering inside centre for the rest of the test.
-Sopoaga made four more appearances in the black jersey in 2016, scoring 10 points that year.

 Following the departure of Aaron Cruden to France and the inexperienced Damian McKenzie being used at fullback, Sopoaga carried a far heavier workload for the All Blacks in the 2017 season.
 Sopoaga replaced Beauden Barrett in the 59th minute of a 78–0 win over Samoa, converting two tries.
 Sopoaga also went across for what would have been his first try that match, but it was disallowed after he received a forward pass from replacement scrum-half TJ Perenara.
 Following the win over Samoa, Sopoaga made another 11 appearances for the All Blacks that year.
-Sopoaga scored his first test try on 16 September 2017 in a 57-0 demolishing of South Africa after replacing man-of-the match Nehe Milner-Skudder in the 53rd minute.